winstonchiong/decisionlabucsf.github.io/README.md

 titles, e.g. "~~The~~ Journal of XYZ."
 After `image: `, enter the name of the publication image you uploaded to [/assets/img/](https://github.com/decisionlabucsf/decisionlabucsf.github.io/tree/master/assets/img) in the previous step.
+Relatedly, `imagealt: ` is for a brief description of the image to be used by screen readers to make the page more accessible to visually impaired people (and other people who use screen readers).
+If the image is a figure from the paper, just give the figure number and figure title from the paper, as above.
+If the image is a freely-usable image we've gotten from somewhere to fit the theme of the paper, give a brief description of the image itself.
+And `imagecredit: ` is for giving credit to people when we've uploaded a freely-usable image we've gotten online, e.g.
+`imagecredit: photo by Ramiro Pianorosa on Unsplash`.

 Add the "pmid" (the PMID or PubMed ID number, usually 9 digits), the "pmcid" (the PMCID or PubMed Central ID number, usually the letters "PMC" followed by a string of numerals) and the DOI number from the PubMed abstract for the article.

 **Commit changes** when you're done, using the green button to commit the file directly to the master branch and the description box below to leave a brief description.

 ### 4. More options: self-hosting files, preprints, open science
 In the entry above, there were several options after `doi: ` that were not all